-Our Team Our team is led by three fellowship-trained pediatric orthopedic surgeons — James Barsi, MD, Wesley Carrion, MD, and David Wallach, MD — who have the training and experience to handle every aspect of pediatric orthopedic conditions, whether congenital or acquired.
-The team also includes two registered pediatric physician assistants.
+Our team is led by three fellowship-trained pediatric orthopaedic surgeons — Wesley Carrion, MD, James Barsi, MD, and David Wallach, MD — who have the training and experience to handle every aspect of pediatric orthopaedic conditions, whether congenital or acquired.
+The team also includes registered pediatric physician assistants.

 In addition, the team works closely with other departments at the hospital, including the Pediatric Emergency Department, Pediatric Neurosurgery, the Pediatric Intensive Care Unit (PICU), Pediatric Oncology, Pediatric Plastic Surgery, as well as with hand surgeons and other pediatric surgeons, to provide state-of-the-art care for multiple injuries or complex disabilities.